Dyson Fulbright Winners

 Matthew Mainzer '17

-Matthew Mainzer ‘17, a double major in Economics and Political Science, received a Fulbright Award for an English Teaching Assistantship.
-He will teach at the International University of Novi Pazar in Serbia.
-A Marine Corps veteran, Mainzer will attend John Hopkins University’s School of Advanced International Studies after completing his Fulbright, and plans on a career as a U.S. Foreign Service Officer.
+A Marine Corps veteran, Mainzer will attend Johns Hopkins University’s School of Advanced International Studies after completing his Fulbright, and plans on a career as a US Foreign Service Officer.

 2016 Dyson Fulbright Award Winners